miekg/pgo/README.md

   "user:token" format, is user is omitted, `user` is used.
 - `compose`: alternate compose file to use.
 - `ignore`: don't restart the containers when a compose file changes.
-- `urls`: what DNS names need to be assigned to this server and to what port should they forward.
+- `urls`: what DNS names need to be assigned to this server and to what network and port should they forward.
 - `networks`: which external network can this service use.
 Empty means all.
-- `env`: specify extra environment variables in "VAR=VALUE" notation.
+- `env`: specify extra environment variables in "VAR=VALUE" notation (i.e. secrets).
 - `import`: create a Caddyfile snippet with reverse proxy statements for all URLs in all services *with a specific* prefix and writes this in the directory where the repository is checked out.